 To a German, this is no big deal.
 My rental was a 318i, in fact, capable of mustering no more than 140 horsepower.
 It didn’t matter; the thing looked the business, and my prior car rental experiences in the U.S. had produced nothing more exciting than a low-mile Sonata, so an M-Sport 318i wagon was more than enough, thank you.
 Ever since then, I’ve tapped Sixt for all of my rental needs during travels to the Olde World.
-I’ve almost always come away very satisfied, including that time I flogged a Toyota GT86 around the Ring and an A3 down the Autobahn.
+I’ve almost always come away very satisfied, including that time I flogged a Toyota GT86 around the Black Forest and an A3 down the Autobahn.
 There was that Fiat 500L in Italy that I’m still trying to forget, but then again try renting anything but a Fiat in Italy.
 Seriously.

 Imagine my glee, then, when Sixt announced they’d be opening a new location about three miles from my home here in Florida.
 And happily, the list of rental choices looked familiar from those trips to Germany.
 Alright, so the exotica was missing, but the meat and potatoes were still there: BMW 3-series, Mercedes C-classes and Audi A4s ripe for the picking.
 For one reason or another, it’s been more than a year since the place opened and I haven’t once enlisted their services.
 It was time to change that.